AtomBread/Atom-s-Quest-IL2CPP-Starter-Guide/README.md

 ##### Changing the Current Hook

-To make a hook you must know the namespace, class name and the method to hook in within the class, **for example** GorillaLocomotion based games usally have the player script like this, (sus, "GorillaLocomotion", "Player", "Awake", void, Il2CppObject* self) if its for that type of game leave it
+To make a hook you must know the namespace, class name and the method to hook in within the class, **for example** GTAG Locomotion based games usally have the player script like this, (sus, "GorillaLocomotion", "Player", "Awake", void, Il2CppObject* self) if its for that type of game leave it
 ![](https://i.imgur.com/y4ocskb.png)